Differences Between Hadoop vs Teradata

 Key Differences Between Hadoop and Teradata

-Below is the key differences between Hadoop and Teradata :
+Below are the key differences between Hadoop and Teradata :

 Technology difference:

-Hadoop is a Big data technology, which is used to store the very large amount of data in a distributed fashion among the nodes, whereas Teradata is Relational database warehouse implemented in single RDBMS which acts as a center repository.
+Hadoop is a big data technology that stores a large amount of data in a distributed manner among multiple nodes.
+On the other hand, Teradata is a relational database warehouse that is implemented in a single RDBMS and serves as a central repository.

 Cost factor:

-Hadoop is an open source framework and there is no licensing cost for it and is freely available also the hardware used in the Hadoop Ecosystem is commodity hardware, so the overall cost of the Hadoop ecosystem is very less, on the other hand, Teradata has a licensing cost and hardware used is also comparatively expensive which makes the Teradata more expensive than Hadoop.
+The hardware used in the Hadoop Ecosystem is commodity hardware, so the overall cost of the Hadoop ecosystem is very less; on the other hand, Teradata has a licensing cost and hardware used is also comparatively expensive which makes the Teradata more expensive than Hadoop.

 Type of data:

-Hadoop can store and process any type of data by using multiple open source BigData tools specially designed for Hadoop ecosystem.
-Hadoop has a very huge variety of tools to process structure, semi-structured as well as unstructured data whereas Teradata mainly deals with the structured tabular format data, it can also store and process unstructured and semi-structured data but processing unstructured and semi-structured data is not that easy as the data has to be processed using query language.
+Hadoop can store and process any type of data by using multiple open-source BigData tools specially designed for the Hadoop ecosystem.
+Hadoop has many tools to process structured, semi-structured, and unstructured data, whereas Teradata mainly deals with structured tabular format data.

 Multiple languages support:

-Hadoop supports multiple programming language executions in parallel in Hadoop ecosystem unlike Teradata, which uses a query language to perform the operations over data.
+Hadoop supports multiple programming language executions in parallel in the Hadoop ecosystem, unlike Teradata, which uses a query language to perform the operations over data.

 Performance:

-Hadoop has its own data warehousing tool called hive which is used to query the structured data present in flat files in a distributed file system but is comparatively slower than Teradata.
-Hive also does not have any concept of a primary key while Teradata here gets the advantage as it supports primary key which also pushes the performance of querying data using Teradata.
+Hadoop has its own data warehousing tool called Hive.
+Hive also does not have any concept of a primary key.
+At the same time, Teradata here gets the advantage as it supports a primary key, which also pushes the performance of querying data using Teradata.

 Data security: